French-suited playing cards: Paris pattern

 The Paris pattern came to dominate in France around 1780 and became known as the portrait officiel.
 From the 19th century to 1945, the appearance of the cards used for domestic consumption was regulated by the French government.
 All cards were produced on watermarked paper made by the state to show payment of the stamp tax.
 The most common deck sold in France is the 32-card deck with the 2 to 6 removed and 1s as the index for aces.
 52-card packs are also popular.
-The French have a unique habit of associating their face cards with historical or mythical personages which survives only in the portrait officiel.
+The French have a unique habit of associating their face cards with historical or mythical personages (Note: A feature also found in the Boiardo–Viti and Sola Busca tarots; see also nine worthies.) which survives only in the portrait officiel.